webpro-nl/knip/packages/docs/src/content/docs/reference/configuration.md

 }
 ```

+This does not 100% guarantee that the targeted files are not included in the
+analysis, so even issues in the ignored files may still be reported.
+Use
+[`--debug`][5] for details.

 ## `ignoreBinaries`

-Array of binaries to ignore, no wildcards allowed.
+Array of binaries to exclude from the report.
+No wildcards allowed.
 Example:

 ```json title="knip.json"
 {